 9. When pitching, don’t be intimidated by the size and apparent skill level of hitters.
 Even at this level, if you can keep the ball at the knees and mix up your pitches a little (and not walk batters), you’ll do okay.
 Few HS hitters can hit a ball that is at the knees on the outer half of the plate over the fence, so—even if he gives up a few singles–with some decent defense the opponent will have to link together three hits to score, which doesn’t occur that often.

-Wayne loved getting this advice as he was hoping that Leo could build upon his recent good fortune.
+Wayne loved getting this advice as he was hoping that Leo could build upon his recent good fortune, entering high school baseball with continued momentum.
+Perhaps playing a few games with varsity players would help with that.
 Unfortunately, when Leo played in the first varsity game in early July, he had arm troubles and pitched poorly.
 According to Wayne (post 581),

 Since I started this thread a few years ago I decided to be open and honest and post the good with the bad.

 We had our first varsity game.
 This past week my boy has told me that his arm is a little sore….I didn’t think that much of it at the time….
 (Just to be safe he took the past 6 days or so off from throwing).
 The coach put my boy in to pitch in the 5th inning….he gave up 10 runs in one inning.
 His fastball was a good 10 MPH off its normal fastball.
 He was throwing in the low to mid 60’s when his normal fastball is in the low 70’s and occasionally 75+.

 After the game he told me his arm hurts and he was afraid to tell his coach (he still hasn’t told his coach).

 It’s the weekend of July 4th and we can’t get him to a doctor for at least three more days.